 - During Stay = Touch base message ‘hope you are enjoying your stay, let me know if you need anything’ etc.

-- Morning of Check-out= Check-out time reminder and thank you message.
+- The morning of Check-out= Check-out time-reminder and thank you message.

 Messages should always be polite and welcoming.
 There is a certain formula for the ‘perfect message’ and no need to write it out every time.
 Please use the saved responses tool in the app and save yourself hours of wasted time composing the same messages on the spot.
 Just change the guests name and you can efficiently fire these messages off at the right times.

 Airbnb Host Time Waster #4: Guests messaging with the same questions which should be obvious.

 If you’re still getting messages like “What is the Wifi code” or “What time is Check-out” then your going to be wasting extra time communicating and guests will feel like they are wasting time on their vacation.